terasut-num/simple-jev/README.md

                 JSON built by the server
 ```

-The KV cache stores the model's attention state for the shared prefix.
-Each question continues from a copy of that cache with its own suffix and answer prefix.
-The server batches these suffixes, reads the logits at each row's last real token, and passes the selected label scores to the shared response scorer.
+The KV pool stores the model's attention state for the shared prefix.
+Each question continues from a copy of those cells with its own suffix and answer prefix.
+The server packs these suffixes into batched decodes, reads the logits at each row's last real token, and passes the selected label scores to the shared response scorer.
 Questions do not consume one another's answers.

 For example, suppose four question prompts each contain a 1,000-token common prefix and a 50-token suffix: